AJG91/linear-regression/README.md

 ## Example

-See https://AJG91.github.io/blog/2025/08/16/projectile-motion.html for an example on how to use this code.
+See https://AJG91.github.io/blog/2025/08/16/projectile-motion.html and subsequent posts for an example on how to use this code.